 To comply with the provisions of the Family Educational Rights and Privacy Act of 1974 (as amended), Virginia Tech will not release educational records or personally identifiable information contained therein, other than directory information, without students' written consent.
 For more information, visit the University Registrar's website.
 Student Conduct case records are private and will not be released without a student's written consent or by order of a court of law.
 A copy of Student Conduct case materials will stay on file in Student Conduct for a period of five years from the date of the incident, after which time it will no longer be considered available for release.

-Student conduct sanctions from previous cases will be considered by the hearing officer when appropriate.
+Student conduct sanctions from previous cases will be considered by the hearing officer, when appropriate.

-Notification of student conduct outcomes or decisions is given on a need-to-know basis and includes but is not limited to the Dean of Students, the Commandant of Cadets in cases involving cadets, the Office of the Graduate School in cases involving graduate students, the director of Cranwell International Center in cases involving international students, the Athletic Department in cases involving varsity athletes, the director of Housing and Residence Life in cases involving residence hall students, and victims of crimes of violence (including abusive conduct and gender- based violence) involving student respondents.
+Notification of student conduct outcomes or decisions is given on a need-to-know basis and includes, but is not limited to, the Dean of Students, the Commandant of Cadets in cases involving cadets, the Office of the Graduate School in cases involving graduate students, the Director of Cranwell International Center in cases involving international students, the Athletic Department in cases involving varsity athletes, the Director of Housing and Residence Life in cases involving residence hall students, and victims of crimes of violence (including abusive conduct and gender- based violence) involving student respondents.
 Parents/guardians of students under age 21 will be notified if their student is found responsible for a violation of the alcoholic beverage or illegal drug policies.

 Other university agencies or organizations may be required to obtain written release before they can receive notification.
 Student conduct cases involving student organizations are not private.
 Accordingly, hearing notification and sanction letters are sent to organizational advisors and national headquarters (if applicable).

-In the case of suspension or dismissal, notification is sent to the Office of the University Registrar, the chief of the Virginia Tech Police, and the student's academic dean.
+In the case of suspension or dismissal, notification is sent to the Office of the University Registrar, the Virginia Tech Chief of Police and Director of Security, and the student's academic dean.
 In the case of suspension, a temporary notation is placed on the student's official transcript: "suspended for a violation of the Student Code of Conduct."
 Upon the request of the student, this notation may be removed at the end of the suspension period and once all sanctions are complete.
-These requests should be made to the director of Student Conduct.
+These requests should be made to the Director for Student Conduct.
 In the case of dismissal, a permanent notation is made on the student's transcript: "dismissed for a violation of the Student Code of Conduct."
+Lesser sanctions, such as warnings and probations, do not affect a student's academic standing and do not appear on the official transcript.